encounter/ghidra-ci/README.md

-# Ghidra CI
+# (RootCubed) Ghidra CI

-Here, you'll find nightly builds of the NSA's [Ghidra], a Software Reverse Engineering framework.
-In particular, it creates a single cross-platform ZIP as close as possible to the official builds.
+This repository automatically builds RootCubed's fork of [Ghidra].

+For upstream Ghidra, see the original [ghidra-ci] repository.

 ## How it works.